 Background and Intent: The changing clinical care environment of medicine has meant that work compression due to high complexity has increased stress on residents.
 Faculty members and program directors need to make sure residents function in an environment that has safe patient care and a sense of resident well-being.
 It is an essential responsibility of the program director to monitor resident workload.
 Workload should be distributed among the resident team and interdisciplinary teams to minimize work compression.

 6.17.a.
-The program director must establish written guidelines for the assignment of residents' clinical responsibilities by PGY level, including clinic volume, on-call frequency, and backup requirements, as well as appropriate role in surgical procedures.
-(Core)
+The program director must establish written guidelines for the assignment of clinical responsibilities by Uro level, including clinic volume, on-call frequency and back-up requirements, and the appropriate role in surgical procedures. ^(Core)